 JDCF is pleased to announce that archaeologist, Dr. Phil Millhouse, has received the 2020 Nancy Hamill Winter Conservation Leadership Award.
-The award will be presented to Phil at JDCF’s annual meeting on Saturday, March 28h at Chestnut Mountain Resort.
+The award will be presented to Phil at a date to be determined.
 Former JDCF Executive Director and current board member, Chris Larson, submitted Phil’s name for consideration.

 “It is not an overstatement to say that JDCF’s work in preserving, protecting, stewarding, and interpreting Native American heritage sites in Jo Daviess County has been inspired by Phil’s passion for cultural resource preservation and his influence within our organization.
 His guidance has been instrumental in making JDCF one of a handful of land trusts in the country who actively protect Native American heritage sites as part of their mission.
 Phil’s work with us, both paid and pro-bono, includes archaeological surveys, findings, and reports for the majority of JDCF preserves and, of course, his PhD field work at the original Wapello Preserve.